idanariav/reference_vault/__vault_guides/Utils and Templates guide.md

 ##### Logs

-This Dataview query shows all the logs we filled in the last month.
+This bases query shows all the logs we filled in the last month.
 For example, every "connection" log we wrote.

 This helps reflect on the meaningful moments that happened in the last month, which can often get overlooked because we are so busy in the day to day

 ##### Events

-This section is similar to the logs section in the daily template, but instead we write the major events that happened this month that will be resurfaced in the quarterly review.
+The events template include 5 fields that are similar to the logs section in the daily template, but instead we write the major events that happened this month that will be resurfaced in the quarterly review.
 For example:
 1. Peak - something great that has happened
 2. low - something bad, a sad moment